 If you owned and occupied your primary residence immediately for two years you qualify for the exemption.
-In theory, you could rent your home to tenants for up to three years afterwards before losing your principal residence sale exemption eligibility.
+In theory, you could rent your home to tenants for up to three years afterward before losing your principal residence sale exemption eligibility.
 When you sell, you can do whatever you want with the proceeds.